eendroroy/amazeing/README.md

         --bfs                  Run the simulation for BFS
         --dfs                  Run the simulation for DFS
         --dijkstra             Run the simulation for Dijkstra
-        --a-star               Run the simulation for A* (--heu arg is mandatory) --heu      str         Heuristic function to use with A* (manhattan, euclidean, chebyshev, octile, dijkstra) --fps      u8          Gui FPS
+        --a-star               Run the simulation for A*
+        --heu      str         Heuristic function to use with A* Choose from: manhattan, euclidean, chebyshev, octile, dijkstra Default dijkstra if none provided
+        --fps      u8          Gui FPS
 ```